simoncdn/crazee-burger/README.md

 Crazee-burger is a web application of a fastfood delivery platform.
 I develop this project on a lead developer supervision.
-This project is in development so you haven't all of the features.
+This project is in development so you haven't all features.

 In this project, I discovered agile methodology (SCRUM), State managment with Context(hook), Styled-components, and the branching system "GitHubFlow".